UDST/orca/docs/core.rst

 Archiving Data
 ~~~~~~~~~~~~~~

-An option to the :py:func:`~orca.run` function is to have
+An option to the :py:func:`~orca.orca.run` function is to have
 it save table data at set intervals.
 Tables (and only tables) are saved as DataFrames_ to an HDF5 file via pandas'
 `HDFStore <http://pandas.pydata.org/pandas-docs/stable/io.html#hdf5-pytables>`__